Creating Inclusive Spaces: Safe Space, Brave Space, Allies and Advocates

 - Family members and relationships are recognized.
 Partner benefits are available.

-- Publications, fliers, posters, and other written materials are monitored to make sure they do not exclude historically underrepresented groups including LGBTQA+ people (by representing heterosexuality and gender conformity as the norm).
+- Publications, fliers, posters, and other written materials are monitored and updated to make sure they do not exclude historically underrepresented groups including LGBTQA+ people (by representing heterosexuality and gender conformity as the norm).

 - There is a strong commitment to treat all people equitably and with respect.